-Unstabilized rammed earth is potentially a low-carbon replacement material for cement-based blockwork or fired clay brick in wall construction.
-However, due to its low strength and brittle behaviour, the limited guidance available in standards (e.g. Standards New Zealand, 1998) indicates that very thick walls are needed and this reduces the economic case for its use since it is labour-intensive.
-Stabilized rammed earth is of higher strength but still brittle and often has a limited carbon benefit due to the type and quantity of stabilizer used.
-A compromise could be reached by including a different mechanical form of stabiliser in rammed earth based on fibres, to provide tensile reinforcement, thus improving ductility and increasing strength, an approach that is found in heritage structures (Jaguin and Augarde, 2012).
-Other earthen construction materials of long-standing already incorporate materials doing this job, e.g. the straw in Cob and Adobe.
-It is natural therefore that there has been interest in fibre stabilisation of rammed earth, however much of this research has focussed on the behaviour of the composite material instead of the interaction between fibre and soil.
-In order to understand the material and, at some point in the future, move towards a modern design approach for fibre-reinforced rammed earth, improved understanding of the fibre-soil bonding mechanisms are required (much as concrete technology was advanced by the understanding of bond and anchorage length in the 19th & 20th centuries).
-To this end, this paper presents results from laboratory testing of fibres in earthen construction materials, both unstabilized and stabilized and draws some conclusions useful both for those considering this form of construction and those interested in further research.
+Unstabilised rammed earth is potentially a low-carbon replacement material for cement-based block work or fired clay brick in wall construction.
+However, due to its low strength and brittle behaviour, the limited guidance available in standards (e.g. SNZ, 1998) indicates that very thick walls are needed, and this reduces the economic case for its use since it is labour intensive.
+Stabilised rammed earth is usually of higher strength than its unstabilised counterpart, but still brittle and often has a limited carbon benefit due to the type and quantity of stabiliser used.
+A compromise could be reached by including a different mechanical form of stabiliser in rammed earth based on fibres, to provide tensile reinforcement, thus improving ductility and increasing strength, an approach that is found in heritage structures (Jaquin and Augarde, 2012).
+Other long-standing earthen construction materials already incorporate materials doing this job - for example the straw in cob and adobe.
+Therefore, it is natural that there has been interest in fibre stabilisation of rammed earth; however, much of this research has focused on the behaviour of the composite material instead of the interaction between fibre and soil.
+To understand the material and, at some point in the future, move towards a modern design approach for fibre-reinforced rammed earth, an improved understanding of the fibre-soil bonding mechanisms is required (much as concrete technology was advanced by the understanding of bond and anchorage length in the nineteenth and twentieth centuries).
+To this end, this paper presents results from laboratory testing of fibres in earthen construction materials, both unstabilised and stabilised, and draws some conclusions useful both for those considering this form of construction and those interested in further research.